-If the organization reports more than $15,000 on line 6a, then it must complete Part III (Gaming) of Schedule G (Form 990 or 990-EZ), Supplemental Information Regarding Fundraising or Gaming Activities.
-If the sum of the organization's gross income and contributions from fundraising events (including the amounts reported on line 6b and in the parentheses for line 6b), is greater than $15,000, then it must complete Schedule G, Part II (Fundraising Events).
+If the organization reports more than $15,000 on line 6a, then it must complete Part III (Gaming) of Schedule G (Form 990 or 990-EZ).
+If the sum of the organization's gross income and contributions from fundraising events (including the amounts reported on line 6b and in the parentheses for line 6b) is greater than $15,000, then it must complete Schedule G, Part II (Fundraising Events).
 Organizations filing Form 990-EZ are not required to complete Schedule G, Part I (Fundraising Activities).

 Enter the total income from all sources not covered by lines 1 through 7.
 Examples of line 8 income are interest on notes receivable not held as investments or as program-related investments (defined in the line 2 instructions); interest on loans to officers, directors, trustees, key employees, and other employees; and royalties that are not investment income or program service revenue.

 Enter the amount of actual grants and similar amounts paid to individuals and organizations selected by the filing organization.
 Include scholarship, fellowship, and research grants to individuals.

 Include on this line the amount of payments to, or for the benefit of, particular clients or patients, including assistance by others at the organization's expense.